brombal/stylix-docs/markdown/why-stylix.md

 <Button color="blue" font-size="14pt">Click me!</Button>
 ```

 Wow!
-We just created a styled component.
+We just created a reusable styled component.
 It accepts a prop that lets you specify both the border and text colors, and we even passed an additional "font-size" style.
 All of this was done with nothing but basic JavaScript and React features (like spreading props).
 You didn't need to learn any additional languages, syntax, APIs, or need to work with any external files.

+## What about "separation of concerns"?
+Isn't mixing markup and styles Bad™?

-Regarding "separation of concerns"—consider the fact that in React, you no longer write actual HTML anymore.
+Consider the fact that in React, you no longer write actual HTML anymore.
 Sure, JSX kind of looks like it, but it adds so much and works so differently that the only things it really shares with HTML are angle brackets.
 In React, JavaScript and HTML have practically merged into one language.

 So why should styles be any different?
 In today's web apps, styles often need to be as dynamic as the page content.
 When your styles are relegated to separate files that have no access to the app's current state, it becomes a chore to make them dynamic.
 It also costs you mental stamina points to constantly switch between the syntaxes and strategies of writing JavaScript vs. CSS—organizing files, structuring CSS, and choosing class names—all of which are completely different between the two languages.
 It may be small, but seconds add up to hours lost.